 We believe that our ability to retain and expand our revenue generated from our existing customers is an indicator of the long-term value of our customer relationships and our potential future business opportunities.
 Our dollar-based net retention rate measures the percentage change in our ARR derived from our customer base at a point in time.
 We exclude public sector accounts and customers with less than \$10,000 in ARR from our net retention.
 We calculate our dollar-based net retention rate as of the period end by starting with the ARR from all subscription customers as of 12 months prior to such period end, or prior period ARR.
 We then calculate the ARR from these same subscription customers as of the current period end, or current period ARR.
 Current period ARR reflects customer renewals, expansion, contraction, and churn over the trailing 12 months.
-Current period ARR to arrive at our dollar-based net retention rate.
+Current period ARR excludes ARR from new subscription customers in the trailing 12 months.
+We then divide the current period ARR by the prior period ARR to arrive at our dollar-based net retention rate.
 Our dollar-based net retention rate can fluctuate from period to period due to large customer contracts in any period, which may reduce our dollar-based net retention in future periods if our customers do not continue to increase their subscriptions.

-As of January 31, As of July 31,
+As of January 31 l, As of July 31,

 2022 2021 2020 2022 2021

 Dollar-based net retention 100% 92% 104% 100% 93%